Sweet Desire, Wicked Fate

 “We want food.”
 Tig pranced over to her.
 “Cane toads.
 Peanut butter to dip cockroaches in.
 Coral snakes.
 Mmm, the small ones feel good when they squirm down into my belly.”

+“I, I will.”
 Jaden could feel the remnants of her own breakfast inching up her throat.
-“I, I will,” she said.
 “I’ll get you food.
-I’ll find your Professor.
+I’ll find your professor.
 Only, I need time.”
 Trembling, she turned toward Datura.
 “You won’t have to hurt anyone.”

 Anders moved next to Jaden and grinned widely, his enormous jaws looking lethal.
-His hide was like leather.
-Feelers hung from the sides of his dragon-shaped skull, which seemed too large for his miniature, humanoid body.
+His hide resembled leather.
+Feelers hung from the sides of his dragon-shaped skull, which seemed too large for his miniature humanoid body.
 It was obvious that his nickname, Honeyboy, came from his honey-colored irises.
 Like the others, his clothes were nothing more than dirty rags.

 “It’s been so long, Datura,” Tig whined.
 “Can’t we keep her—just to skewer and flay?
 Fun treats.
-The Professor, he’d understand.
+The Professor, he won’t care.
 We just has to leave his wife and girl alone.”
 Smiling, Tig pricked Jaden’s ankle with her claws, causing her to jump.
 “The Professor said he were gonna put us someplace safe.
 That he’d be back.”

 “Please, it’ll take me some—”